mowens86/firebolt/README.md

 ### The Firebolt Journey/Journal

+#### 11/24/2020

+Found out in a [closed issue](https://github.com/nextauthjs/next-auth/issues/350) that for custom sign in pages using Next-Auth that you need to manually add-in a callbackurl otherwise it will just redirect back into the signin page rather than the callbackurl.
+The Next-Auth portion of this app is basically complete will need to style the custom signin page and begin working on the dashboard.

 #### 11/19/2020

 Did a little research on routers and how it can be used with preventdefault.